Phil Walden: Biography

 Redding's death in a 1967 plane crash was a huge blow to Walden, who had enjoyed a close friendship with the singer since adolescence.
 He suffered another devastating loss in 1971, when Duane Allman died in a motorcycle crash.
 Yet Walden soldiered on, creating a small empire in Macon with the label, a recording facility, real estate holdings and other ventures.
 In 1976, Walden and the Allman Brothers Band played an integral role in financing Jimmy Carter's presidential campaign throughout the primary season.
 However, as the label entered a fallow period in the late 1970s due to the dissolution of the Allman Brothers Band and the decline of Southern rock as a cultural force, Walden could not acclimate to the ascent of post-punk and new wave music, refusing the opportunity to build relationships with such prospective British signees as Squeeze, Dire Straits and Gang of Four; instead, the latter two groups were signed by Wexler (who had left Atlantic in 1975) to Warner Brothers.

 Walden dropped out of sight during the 1980s, struggling with cocaine and alcohol dependencies and other setbacks.
 When he returned to artist management, his anchor was not a rock band but comic actor Jim Varney, whose "Hey Vern" commercials made him a hillbilly icon and the star of a string of movies.
 During this period, Walden also met struggling actor/screenwriter Billy Bob Thornton, serving as his manager for several years.

 In 1991, Walden relaunched Capricorn in Nashville, Tennessee via a joint venture with Warner Brothers.
 The label's first signing was the Athens, Georgia-based jam band Widespread Panic.
 The label made several changes in partners and ended up at Mercury Records, due to the enthusiasm then-Mercury president Danny Goldberg had for the Capricorn roster, which had grown to include such diverse acts as 311, CAKE, Sonia Dada, the reconstituted Lynyrd Skynyrd and Allman Brothers Band spinoff Gov't Mule.
 Walden was also the first to sign then-unknown country singer Kenny Chesney.
-After reading an article about a memorial ceremony for blues guitarist Robert Johnson in Billboard in September 1991, Walden contacted Mt.
-Zion Memorial Fund founder Skip Henderson (who had produced that event) and commissioned a bronze sculpture mounted on a granite headstone in honor of Elmore James, whose catalog was then owned by Capricorn.
+After reading an article about a memorial ceremony for blues guitarist Robert Johnson in Billboard in September 1991, Walden contacted Mount Zion Memorial Fund founder Skip Henderson (who had produced that event) and commissioned a bronze sculpture mounted on a granite headstone in honor of Elmore James, whose catalog was then owned by Capricorn.
 The memorial was placed on James' grave in the Newport Baptist Church Cemetery in Ebenezer, Mississippi on December 10, 1992.
 Several members of the Mississippi state legislature attended the event along with Walden, members of James' family and many others.

 In 2000, Walden sold the majority of Capricorn's catalog.
 In the early 2000s, with the Capricorn name retired, Walden tried his hand with another startup label, Velocette.
 The entire staff was made up of Waldens, including his son, Philip Jr., daughter, Amantha, and nephew, Jason.